 1/3 cup vinegar

-Cook beans until tender.
-Sauté onions in bacon fat; add garlic.
+Cook the lima beans in water until tender.
+Sauté the onions in the bacon fat until soft, then stir in the minced garlic.

-Add tomato soup and 1 cup bean liquid.
-Stir in mustard, chili sauce, Worcestershire, chili powder, salt, and vinegar; simmer about 30 minutes.
+Add the tomato soup and 1 cup of the reserved bean cooking liquid to the pan.
+Stir in the prepared mustard, chili sauce, Worcestershire, chili powder, salt, and vinegar.
+Let simmer gently on low for about 30 minutes.

 Baked Bean Casserole FAQ